 |The Supremes, Martha and the Vandellas, The Temptations, and The Miracles in 1965 beginning their twenty-one city tour of the United Kingdom tuning the British ear to the Motown sound.|

-Everyone knows the Motown music and the legendary performers, but the thing that fascinated me the most about the tour was Berry Gordy and his business model.
+Everyone knows the Motown music and the legendary performers, but the thing that fascinated me most about the guided tour was Berry Gordy's story and his original business model.

-From an $800 family fund business loan and a modest two-story frame house, he built a music empire that shaped the history and direction of pop music and helped integrate American culture.
+When I went to Hitsville USA, I heard the story of how Berry got started in the music business.
+From a modest $800 Gordy family business loan and a two-story frame house, he built a music empire that shaped the history and direction of pop music and helped integrate American culture.

 Musical magic was born in a converted garage called Studio A, while the Gordy family lived in the second floor flat.
 I went upstairs and saw the small apartment where Motown records was born.
 The kitchen table where the family ate, often found Berry Gordy with his friend Smokey Robinson stuffing newly pressed warm vinyl into record jackets and rushing them off to local Detroit DJs and record stores.
 Gordy's first big hit was "Money."
 Motown's business was literally built from the ground up.
 Not bad for what started as a

 cottage industry that developed into a corporate colossus.